Photo by MosayMay / Shutterstock.com

 zeljkodan / Shutterstock.com

-Take your vehicle to a qualified technician for a safety check, advise experts at Driving.
-Even if you plan to sell your car at a dealership or other retail company, understanding what work needs to be done will help you better negotiate a selling price, especially if you get an estimate on needed repairs or maintenance.
+Take your vehicle to a qualified technician for a safety check, advise experts at the publication Driving.
+Even if you plan to sell your car at a dealership or other retailer, understanding what work needs to be done will help you better negotiate a selling price, especially if you get an estimate on needed repairs or maintenance.

 Professional foto / Shutterstock.com

-Whether you have the car professionally detailed or clean it yourself, make sure it’s spic and span inside and out, advise Driving experts.
-Otherwise, expect potential buyers to wonder if the lack of cleaning translates into lack of maintenance.
+Whether you have the car professionally detailed or clean it yourself, make sure it’s spick-and-span inside and out, advises Driving.
+Otherwise, expect potential buyers to wonder whether the lack of cleaning translates into lack of maintenance.

 AleksejLysenko / Shutterstock.com